by Allison Peet, Certified Mindfulness Instructor at the Des Moines Pastoral Counseling Center

 - Take One Bite: Mindful Eating – Eating is a wonderful opportunity to experience mindfulness since we do it multiple times per day.
 Eating has become so familiar that we hardly notice the explosion of flavors, textures, aromas and the simple, but powerful pleasure of taking in nourishment.
 Take back your lunch break – sit and Just.
 Eat.
 Don’t distract yourself with technology, driving, working at your computer, or even talking with someone.
 Start by sitting down with your meal and taking three mindful breaths before you take your first bite.
 Using your five senses, simply pay attention to the process of eating.
 When your mind wanders, note what’s on your mind and acknowledge that you were involved in another storyline, place or time.
 Then, bring your attention back to the present, using eating as the object of awareness.
 Can “just eating” be enough for you without trying to add in more stuff?

-- Take an MBSR™ class – Mindfulness Based Stress Reduction is a 37-year old program that has been proven to reduce symptoms of stress.
+- Take a class – There is so much power and motivation in holding yourself accountable in community.
+Mindfulness Based Stress Reduction is a 40-year old program that has been proven to reduce symptoms of stress.
 The course is for adults who’ve never practiced meditation as well as seasoned practitioners.
 It’s intended to make the practice your own, incorporate it into your life, and support you in creating and maintaining a regular meditation practice.
-MBSR™ is designed to recognize and put to use our inner psychological resources to respond to toxic stress, increase stress hardiness, focus, creativity, regulate emotions, and allow a greater sense of self-care and well-being.
+MBSR is designed to recognize and put to use our inner psychological resources to respond to toxic stress, increase stress hardiness, focus, creativity, regulate emotions, and allow a greater sense of self-care and well-being.
+It that feels a bit too much, take my intro class, Mindfulness for Beginners – a 4-week taste of the healing power of mindfulness.

-Allison Peet is a qualified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at UMass Medical Center for Mindfulness, founded by Jon Kabat-Zinn, PhD.
-She is trained through Mindful Schools and teaches mindfulness to youth, K-12.
-She’s completed 21 full days of silent meditation retreats to date, has a daily practice, and is currently working toward a therapeutic yoga teacher 200-hour certification.
+Allison Peet, BA, RYT200 is a certified MBSR (Mindfulness Based Stress Reduction) Instructor trained at the UMass Center for Mindfulness where MBSR was created by Jon Kabat-Zinn, PhD, and the Mindfulness Center at Brown University.
+Both schools are the gold standard for exceptional mindfulness training.
+She’s taught since 2016 and has nearly 120 graduates of the course that have reduced perceived toxic stress levels an average of 37%.
+She is trained through Mindful Schools and teaches mindfulness to youth, K-12 and is a registered yoga instructor.
+She’s completed multiple week-long silent meditation retreats and has a daily practice.
 Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC, to benefit others.
-She is committed to creating a more mindful community by helping people develop practical life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.
+She is committed to creating a more mindful community by helping people develop pragmatic life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.

 Mindfulness May Keep Brains Young (2009)